 The CPOOL macro instruction creates a cell pool, obtains or returns a cell to the cell pool, or deletes the previously built cell pool, according to the function requested.
 Problem state, non-system key users cannot create cell pools in subpools greater than 127.
-See SPL: System Macros and Facilities for information on the authorization that a user needs to do this.
 On entry to the CPOOL macro instruction, users who specify the parameters: BUILD, DELETE, or REGS=SAVE must pass the address of a 72-byte save area in register 13.